 IAM Integrations

-IAM integrations add Incode identity verification as a high-assurance step within your organization's identity and access management flows.
+Identity and access management (IAM) integrations add Incode identity verification as a high-assurance step within your organization's identity and access management flows.
 They are used to trigger verification sessions during sign-in, account recovery, MFA reset, or any access event where confirming a user's identity is required.

 Unlike directory integrations, which handle user data sync, IAM integrations are tied to a specific Workflow and are triggered by an authentication event in your identity provider.